i49/hibiscus/schema-basics.md

 ## 3.2. minLength and maxLength
 `minLength` and `maxLength` facets allow you to restrict the range of the length of value.
 They can be applied to `string` and `array` types, as same as `length` facet.

-`string` type that must have at least 8 characters.
+The following `string` type must have at least 8 characters.
 ```java
   string().minLength(8);
 ```
-`array` type that must have 3 or 4 elements of `number` type.
+The following `array` type must have 3 or 4 elements of `number` type.
 ```java
   array(number()).minLength(3).maxLength(4);
 ```